 Take a look at the screenshot below of a post from Amazon of a snack stadium.
 The post, which is an Echo promotion, is actually a video.
 Not much happens in the video, but that’s not the point.
-The video got 1000% more views than the post got Likes - 28,810 views compared to 2,633 Likes.
+The video got 1000 percent more views than the post got Likes - 28,810 views compared to 2,633 Likes.

 Unfortunately, a lot of marketers waste great opportunities to impact their audience by going the humdrum product placement route.
-The problem is, short of getting an endorsement of your product from a pop star, reality TV star, or other super influencer, a picture of someone just holding your product - however fancy your packaging may be - rarely moves anyone to buy.
+The problem is, short of getting an endorsement of your product from a pop star, reality TV star, or other super influencer, a picture of someone just holding your product - however fancy your packaging may be - rarely moves anyone to follow you or buy.
 Videos expedite the purchase process.

 2. Skip the Product Picture